 Videos from CTL Events

-The blue links below contain the video recordings of the events that can be viewed.
+The blue links below contain the video recordings of the events from latest to earliest that can be viewed.

 Presenter: Jacqueline DeVries, Professor of History and Recipient of the 2021-2022 Distinguished Contribution in Teaching Award